 Since 2020, the situation has been different from usual.
-Visitors are not able to use the campus cafeteria, and we ask everyone to wear a mask at all times while on the ISAS Sagamihara Campus.
+We ask everyone to wear a mask at all times while on the ISAS Sagamihara Campus.
 Restrictions may be adjusted, depending on the situation.

 Thank you for your understanding.